deleterium/BurstAT/docs/FunctionsTable.md

 • Tx type is 0 for a normal tx and 1 for a message tx <br>
 •• Amount will always have the minimum fee subtracted from it<br>
-••• A random id is a 64 bit signed value (that is always returned positive) and this is a blocking function<br>
+••• A random id is a 64 bit signed value (that is always returned positive) and this is a blocking function.
+The contract may be stopped until there are entropy to generate the number, from zero (if there are many tx) to 15 blocks (if no tx, only mining) <br>
 •••• If the tx does not include a message tx then this will zero out the B value

 Note: For all cases where A isnot a valid tx @addr will be set to 0xffffffffffffffff